psychopy/workshops/source/tutorials/n-back.rst

 .. note::
 	Remember python functions don't work online.
 Rather than using :code:`np.random.choice()` to randomly pick stimuli, we can instead :code:`shuffle()` the list and select the first/last item from it as our stimulus.
 Take a look at the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ for notes on python - javascript translations.

+**Hot tip** in most cases when we are using code components, we want to use the variables generated in our code to update our stimuli.
+Because of this chronological order, this code needs to be executed *before our stimuli are updated for the trail*.
+So, in general, if you are using a code component, make sure ri right click it and move it to the top of your routine.

 Exercise (15 mins): Basic coding concepts
 ----------------------------------------------